New Kronecker-Weyl type equidistribution results and diophantine approximation: More on the -square- surface and beyond

-A \textit{finite polysquare region} is an arbitrary connected, but not necessarily simply-connected, polygon $P$ on the plane which is tiled with unit squares, assumed to be closed, that we call the \textit{atomic squares} of~$P$, and which satisfies the following conditions:
+A \textit{finite polysquare}, \textit{or square tiled\/}, \textit{region} is a connected, but not necessarily simply-connected, polygon $P$ on the plane which is tiled with unit squares, assumed to be closed, that we call the \textit{atomic squares} of~$P$, and which satisfies the following conditions:

 (i) Any two atomic squares in $P$ either are disjoint, or intersect at a single point, or have a common edge.

 (ii) Any two atomic squares in $P$ are joined by a chain of atomic squares where any two neighbors in the chain have a common edge.